 Then there’s the subject of saw sharpening.
 It’s not difficult, but it requires patience.
 When starting out, you can get away without learning how to sharpen saws; higher-end saws come ready-to-use and they will remain sharp for a while.
 But sooner or later (especially if you want to use larger handsaws and panel saws), you’ll either need to learn how to do it or find someone who does.

 Or you could try Japanese saws, especially if you plan on working primarily with softwoods.
 These saws come quite sharp and do a great job.
-Their downsides are that you normally can’t sharpen them yourself, and the teeth tend to be on the brittle side.
+Their downsides are that you normally can’t sharpen them yourself, and the teeth are brittle.
 You have to be careful with your technique, especially in hardwoods.